 Seamless Integration.
-Take into account that over half of data centers use multiple hypervisors.
-Also note that modern data centers are only about 70% virtualized from a workload perspective.
+Take into account that over half of data center users multiple hypervisors.
+Also, note that modern data centers are only about 70% virtualized from a workload perspective.
 Whatever the solution, it must ensure the ability to provide current and improved network services and security to existing workloads, without jamming traffic.
 A key architectural component of ACI provides a common operational framework to unify applications, networking, cloud, and security teams in defining application requirements.

 Where do you want your data center to take you?
 We have an expert understanding of what these—and other—products offer.
 So bring us your business goals and let us design the optimal solution for your technology shift.
 And then, we can provide the services to install and implement data center assets to facilitate and enable your business success.